This is an accordion element with a series of buttons that open and close related content panels.

 Are ACT or SAT scores required for scholarship consideration?

-ACT/SAT scores are not required for scholarship consideration, however, they may be used in consideration for a scholarship, if provided by the student.
+ACT/SAT scores are not required for scholarship consideration, however, they may be used in consideration for a first-year scholarship, if provided by the student.

 Even though test scores are not required, is it advisable for me to provide a score if I sat for an exam?